tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

 [{"is_clickbait":1}]
 ```

+It returned a 1, so we think this is clickbait!

 Now we should have a machine learning model which classifies text as clickbait or not clickbait, and a REST API that we can use to make predictions.